NU-Digital-Cultures/Trout/README.md

 Our research on the overall student renting experience, current student grassroots campaigns, key debates in student renting, and some recent updates in the renting market and student housing crisis can be found [here](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Research/StudentTenants/StudentRenting.md).
 <br>

-These contextual considerations are applied to the Tenant Talk app as they provide the ground content for what our app should set out to achieve in best supporting contemporary student renting struggles.
+These contextual considerations are applied to the Tenant Talk app as they provide the ground content for facilitating our understanding of the struggles student tenans face.
+This understanding informed us of what our app should set out to achieve and it can best support contemporary student tenants in the renting market.

 <br>